Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

 \subsection{Why does the Reynolds stress become continuous at $z=z_c$ with increasing $\delta$?}

-We return to the question: why does the Reynolds stress, for the fastest growing mode, show qualitative change with increasing $\delta$?
-This behaviour is observed both for \figref{fig13a} (infinite Bond) and in \figref{fig16a} ($\text{Bond}\approx 88$).
-It turns out that this can be understood from Lin's relation for the vertical variation of Reynolds stress $\tau(z)$ for an unstable mode with phase speed $c = c_r + Ic_i$.
-Using velocity as the independent variable (in place of $z$), this is:
+We return to the question: why does the Reynolds stress for the fastest growing mode, show qualitative change with increasing $\delta$?
+This behaviour is observed both for figure \ref{fig12a} (infinite Bond) and in figure \ref{fig15a} ($\text{Bond}= 87.81$).
+It turns out that this can be understood from Lin's relation for the vertical variation of Reynolds stress $\tau(z)$ for an unstable mode with phase speed $c = c_r + ic_i$.
+Using background velocity as the independent variable (in place of $z$), this is:

 where $F(U_u(z))\equiv \dfrac{1}{k}\left(\dfrac{dZ}{dU_u}\right)\overline{\rho_uw^2(z)},\; Z(z)\equiv DU_u$.
 For our exponential profile \ref{eq2.1}, $DU_u$ can be rewritten in terms of $U_u$ as